Back to Resources

 Workato: Best Enterprise-Grade iPaaS

-Workato comes with strong role-based access controls, SOC 2 Type II security, and dedicated support, but enterprise contracts start at $50,000 per year, with many implementations exceeding $100,000.
+Workato comes with strong role-based access controls, SOC 2 Type II security, and dedicated support, but pricing is custom and usage-based.
+Workato's public docs describe a platform edition fee plus usage fees, but do not publish entry-level contract pricing.
 Implementation timelines are lengthy.
 Full deployment requires significant lead time alongside dedicated resources for configuration and training.

 Pros: Enterprise-grade security controls, audit trails, and compliance features (SOC 2 Type II, GDPR-ready).
 Pre-built connectors for commonly used enterprise systems (Salesforce, NetSuite, SAP, Oracle) reduce custom integration work.
-Support for code blocks and scripting handles data transformations and complex business rules.
+Code blocks and scripting handle data transformations and complex business rules.
 Dedicated customer success support and implementation assistance included.

-Cons: Prohibitively expensive for organizations outside mid-market and enterprise (starting at $50,000+/year).
+Cons: Sales-led enterprise pricing that is usually a poor fit for small teams.
 Lengthy implementation timelines.
 Steep learning curve that typically requires dedicated expertise to implement, manage, and maintain.
 Complex workflows often require code or scripting knowledge.

 What's the Best Make.com Alternative for Your Team?